 Add the liqueur to a wine glass and top up with cold, sparkling wine.

-I know there isn't much "mixology" going on in this cocktail, but don't knock the drink.
-As I have stated before, it's never a bad time to open a bottle of champagne, and I still believe that.
-There's so much flexibility here after you commit to popping the cork that you can probably find a combination that's appealing.
+There isn’t much “mixology” going on in this cocktail, but don’t knock the drink.
+As we have stated before, it’s never a bad time to open a bottle of champagne, and we still believe that.
+There’s so much flexibility here after you commit to popping the cork that you can probably find a combination that’s appealing.
 You could also switch gears and make the French 75, the Seelbach, or just drink the wine!
-If you haven't had the pleasure of adding some extra flavor to your bubbly, give it a shot.
-If you don't have any sparkling, just use a dry white wine—that was the original idea anyway.
-Now, if I could just lay my hands on some Zima. . .
+If you haven’t had the pleasure of adding some extra flavor to your bubbly, give it a shot.
+If you don’t have any sparkling, just use a dry white wine—that was the original idea anyway.
+Now, if we could just lay our hands on some Zima. . .

 Ah, you’ve let the world in on my kryptonite.